DusttheRegulus/DragonBallAscension/README.md

 All original code and systems in this repository are the work of the project contributors unless otherwise credited.

-AI assistance was employed to have BASIC working code.
-The systems as they currently are do work and function.
-I am WILLING to learn.
-If you are here to bash on the use of AI, please leave.
+AI assistance was used to help bootstrap a functional baseline.
+The project is actively being learned and developed further by the author.

 # DragonBallAscension (tModLoader) — WIP DBZ-Style Terraria Mod